AHinsu/scRNAseq-ThresholdSelector/README.md

 This app is hosted using shinyapps and runs entirely in your browser (no R server required).

-👉 **Access the app here:** https://ahinsu.shinyapps.io/scrnaseq-thresholdselector/
+👉 **Access the app here:** https://ahinsu.shinyapps.io/scrnaseq-thresholdselector/ OR https://ahinsu-scrnaseq-thresholdselector.share.connect.posit.cloud